 Sara Larsen, the WaDE team lead, shared, “we’re talking to states about demonstrating the value of data by developing use cases as an integral step to data publication.
 What are the data gaps you need to fill to make better decisions?”

-Across the country, thousands of citizen scientists and local groups are helping to collect and share data about the health of their nearby rivers and water resources.
+Across the country, thousands of community scientists and local groups are helping to collect and share data about the health of their nearby rivers and water resources.
 In some states, residents are systematically tracking water quality and quantity for places that no one else is monitoring.
 In others, residents are providing weekly or monthly updates to state agencies that may only be able to collect data once every few years.
 Virginia, for example, found that local volunteers conducted water quality monitoring worth over $3 million in 2018 alone.

-To help strengthen citizen-collected water data – and help more policymakers use this information in their decision-making – River Network, Waterkeeper Alliance, Izaak Walton League of America, the Commons, Chesapeake Conservancy’s Conservation Innovation Center, Colorado Riverwatch, the Consortium of Universities for the Advancement of Hydrologic Sciences, and the Internet of Water recently launched the Water Data Collaborative.
+To help strengthen community-collected water data – and help more policymakers use this information in their decision-making – River Network, Waterkeeper Alliance, Izaak Walton League of America, the Commons, Chesapeake Conservancy’s Conservation Innovation Center, Colorado Riverwatch, the Consortium of Universities for the Advancement of Hydrologic Sciences, and the Internet of Water recently launched the Water Data Collaborative.
 This team is now working to create open source tools that help more people collect, document, and contribute valuable data.

 Adam Griggs, a leader of the emerging effort, says, “we want to be a data-rich environment to protect our natural resources.
 Science can help us know where to invest resources and help our money go further.”
-He also invites others to join the growing network of citizen scientists, tech developers, and open data stewards.
+He also invites others to join the growing network of community scientists, tech developers, and open data stewards.

 Internet of Water Serves as Connective Tissue for Cities and States